Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `code .`
 * Test the Golang linter:
   * On the left pane, navigate to and open "src\action.go".
   * In the bottom-right-hand corner, click on "Analysis Tools Missing" and then on "Install".
+You will know that it has finished once it displays: "All tools successfully installed."
-  * Add a new line of "asdf" somewhere and watch as some "Problems" appear in the bottom tab.
+  * Add a new line of "asdf" somewhere, save the file, and watch as some "Problems" appear in the bottom pane.
 * Test the JavaScript linter:
   * On the left pane, navigate to and open "public\js\lobby.js".
-  * Add a new line of "asdf" somewhere and watch as some "Problems" appear in the bottom tab.
+  * Add a new line of "asdf" somewhere and watch as some "Problems" appear in the bottom pane.
+(There is no need to save the file.)
+* If needed, compile and run the server locally:
+  * `cd src`
+  * `go build && "%GOPATH%\bin\src.exe"`
+  * A Windows Firewall dialog may pop up; allow the connection.
+  * Open a browser and surf to: http://localhost

 <br />